webgriffe/esb/README.md

 The web console HTTP server must be set on a different port then the one used by the `HttpRequestProducerInterface` producers (and identified by the `http_server_port` parameter).

+In the web console dashboard you can check the status of the configured flows:

 ![Web Console 1](web-console-1.png)

+By clicking on a flow, you can see a searchable list of jobs for that flow.
+The list is paginated and it allows one to manually requeue jobs, if needed:

 ![Web Console 2](web-console-2.png)

+Clicking on a single job or on the "view" button, one can see further details of a specific job, as well as forcing it back in the queue:

 ![Web Console 3](web-console-3.png)